uo-datasci-specialization/c1-intro_data_sci/README.md

 # Assignments
 As outlined in the table above, most class meetings will include a lab.
 All labs will also count toward homework assignments, with roughly half the assignment completed during lab, and the other half completed out of class.
 The DataCamp platform will also be used for additional homework assignments, and the course will conclude with a final project.
 More detail about each is provided below.

-## Attendance (40 points; 8%)
-The course includes a total of fourteen lab sessions, plus three work days.
-Of the three sessions that do not include lab, two will be reserved for final project presentation.
-A critical component of learning data science includes receiving structured feedback as you problem-solve coding and data issues.
-Supporting your classmates is also important, and so attendance during final presentations is also mandatory.
-Attendance at each class session contributes toward your grade at five points per day, for a total of 40 points.

 ## Homework (225 points; 48%)

 ### Labs (140 points)
 There are 14 labs during the course, which must be submitted to the instructor prior to the start of the following class.
 These labs will be scored on a "best honest effort" basis, which generally implies zero or full credit (i.e., the assignment was or was not fully completed).
 However, many of the labs require students complete specific portions before moving on to the next sections.
 If you find yourself stuck and unable to proceed, **please contact the instructor for help rather than submitting incomplete work**.
 Contacting the instructor is part of the "best honest effort", and can result in full credit for an assignment even if the the work is not fully complete.